What You Need to Know About Contractor All Risk Insurance in Malaysia

 - Ensure safety first.
 Secure the site, protect human life, and prevent further damage where possible.
 Your duty to mitigate loss is a policy condition.

-- Notify your insurer and broker immediately.
+- Notify your insurer and intermediary immediately.
 Most policies require notification "as soon as practicable" or within a specific timeframe (commonly 7 to 14 days, depending on the policy).
 Don't wait.
 Late notification is a common reason for claim disputes.

 - Document everything.
 Photograph and video the damage from multiple angles.
 Record the date, time, and circumstances.
 Preserve damaged materials as evidence.
 Don't start cleanup or repairs until the loss adjuster has inspected, unless safety requires immediate action.